Muedi/QSD/README.md

 The easiest and fastest way to get ready for using the feature generation pipeline is pulling the seqQscorer docker image, running it and using the feature generation script within the docker.
 For more details about how to use the docker image under Linux and Windows systems, we refer to the [seqQscorer README](https://github.com/salbrec/seqQscorer).

-## Experimental Results
+## Feature Validation
-After running the scripts "unsupervised_feature_validation.py" and "supervised_feature_validation.py", you will receive the following performance (AUC ROC mean ± standard deviation) of unsupervised anomaly detection
-(top) and supervised classification (bottom) algorithms for the ChIP-Seq assay on QC-34, and BL-n.
+We validate that the proposed features are related to sequencing quality and identify *revoked* samples based on their features in unsupervised and supervised settings.
+We evaluated nine BL feature sets, generated using alignment ratios ranging from 0.1 to 0.9 in 0.1 increments.
+Each set had between eight and 1,183 features.
+Echt dot shows the performance (mean AUC ROC) of the machine learning methods in an unsupervised setting (top) and a supervised setting (bottom) after 10 runs.
+After running the scripts "unsupervised_feature_validation.py" and "supervised_feature_validation.py", you will receive the performance (AUC ROC mean ± standard deviation) of unsupervised anomaly detection and supervised classification algorithms for the ChIP-Seq assay on QC-34, and BL-n.

 <img width="601" height="236" alt="image" src="https://github.com/user-attachments/assets/d4fe4b45-6f8b-4bfa-9a13-a4e8379b62af" />
 <img width="639" height="228" alt="image" src="https://github.com/user-attachments/assets/27e811ec-6e75-4f46-8dd9-2bd5068ee08d" />